 "Just think of how happy your dad will be when you call him from LA."
 Willow shared a smile with Amy.

-Tara stood up, took the directions to the shelter from Giles.
+Tara stood up and took the directions to the shelter from Giles.
 "Well, we can go then.
 Xander, Anya, you want a ride back to your apartment?"

 They both stood and followed Tara and Amy out.